AndyClifton/accessibility/README.md

 This repository contains all of the files required to build and test the accessibility.sty file. **It is not intended to be used directly in LaTeX.**

 ## News
-- 23 Feb 2021: The question of accessibility in PDFs has now been taken up by the LaTeX project in a multiyear project and as a result **I am stopping all work on this package and it should be considered "not maintained"**. <br/> See https://www.latex-project.org/publications/indexbytopic/pdf/ for news about progress by the LaTeX project.
+- 23 Feb 2021: The question of accessibility in PDFs has now been taken up by the LaTeX project in a multiyear project and as a result **I am stopping all work on this package and it should be considered "not maintained"**.
+See https://www.latex-project.org/publications/indexbytopic/pdf/ for news about progress by the LaTeX project.
 The article, ["LaTeX Tagged PDF — A blueprint for a large project"](https://www.latex-project.org/publications/2020-FMi-TUB-tb129mitt-tagpdf.pdf) may be particularly useful as an overview.
+- Nov 2019: The `accessibility` package is now available [through CTAN](https://ctan.org/pkg/accessibility).

 ## What the package did
 `Accessibility` was written as a proof-of-concept showing how to improve the structure and tagging of PDF files generated from LaTeX.
 These features would make PDF documents machine readable and thus enable document readers (e.g. the Adobe Acrobat series) to automatically process and present the document.